 For most healthy adults, a useful starting point to consider is the Acceptable Macronutrient Distribution Ranges (AMDR).
 These ranges have been established to reduce the risk of nutrient deficiencies and to minimise risk of adverse health conditions:

 - Carbs: 45–65% of calories

 - Fat: 20–35% of calories

 These are just general guidelines, London notes.
-If you’re living with a health condition or have other health-related concerns, she advises working with a registered dietitian or your healthcare provider to create a personalized plan.
+If you’re living with a health condition or have other health-related concerns, work with a registered dietitian or your healthcare provider to create a personalised plan.
 For example, people recovering from surgery may have higher-than-average protein needs; meanwhile, people living with diabetes may have particular considerations for carbohydrate intake.

-Step 4: Plug those values into a macronutrient calculator
+Step 4: Plug these values into a macronutrient calculator

-Once you know your daily calorie goal and target percentages of carbs, fat, and protein, you’re ready to figure out how many grams of each macronutrient to aim for each day.
-Here’s how someone would calculate their macros based on a 2,000-calorie diet consisting of 50% carbs, 25% protein, and 25% fat:
+Once you know your daily calorie goal and target macro percentages of carbs, fat and protein, you’re ready to figure out how many grams of each macronutrient to aim for each day.
+Here’s how someone would calculate their macros based on a 2,000-calorie diet consisting of 50% carbs, 25% protein and 25% fat:

 Carbs (4 calories/gram)

 - 50% of 2,000 calories = 1,000 calories of carbs per day